Top 3 ways in which Governments and Businesses in ANZ can counter COVID-19

 Australia and New Zealand have already announced stimulus packages to counter the current situation, yet these packages are primarily aimed at keeping people at work.
 Businesses, on the other hand, need to find innovative ways to counter the current wave of economic and social disruption.

-Procurement as a function has always helped organizations find ways to cut costs, and with the advent of modern-day technologies such as Robotic Process Automation (RPA) and Artificial Intelligence (A.I.), procurement has also assumed strategic importance for organizations in the last few years.
+Procurement as a function has always helped organizations find ways to cut costs, and with the advent of modern-day technologies such as Artificial Intelligence (A.I.), procurement has also assumed strategic importance for organizations in the last few years.

 Here, we discuss the top 3 ways in which businesses and government departments can take procurement’s help to overcome the challenges caused by COVID-19: